SEAN: There’s record-breaking cold, snow squalls, high winds… it’s a nightmare out there in the United States. Stay in and read some manga!

 SEAN: Speaking of unlikely licenses, Vertical has the first Kino’s Journey manga.
 A very popular series, we will try to forget what happened with Tokyopop and the novels and read this manga.

-MELINDA: Okay, this has my attention.
+MJ: Okay, this has my attention.
 Hm.

 SEAN: GIANT PILE OF VIZ!
 No debuts, though, so let’s talk shoujo and then shonen.
 Shoujo-wise we have Ao Haru Ride 3, Oresama Teacher 25 (yay!), Shortcake Cake 3, Takane & Hana 7, and Yona of the Dawn 16.
 A lot of Manga Bookshelf favorites.

-MELINDA: I’m definitely in for Ao Haru Ride and Shortcake Cake.
+MJ: I’m definitely in for Ao Haru Ride and Shortcake Cake.

 MICHELLE: I am literally going to read every one of these!